 When you replace milk with complex carbohydrates and even natural sugars from fruits, you avoid addictive opioid-like effects and maintain a healthy blood sugar balance that wards off any impulsive desires to drink or abuse drugs.

 A key focus of addiction treatment at The Raleigh House is nutrition.
-When you come to our wellness lodge just outside of Denver for residential rehab, you’ll follow a pro-recovery diet consisting of lean proteins, complex carbohydrates, healthy fats, fruits and vegetables.
+When you come to our residential rehab center and wellness lodge just outside of Denver, you’ll follow a pro-recovery diet consisting of lean proteins, complex carbohydrates, healthy fats, fruits and vegetables.

 A healthy diet that cuts out unhealthy fats, sugars and even dairy products like milk will help to cleanse your body and mind from all the chemicals that have left you malnourished.

 We know getting back to a healthy diet isn’t easy or fun.
-We know it’s hard work when all you’re craving is sugar and junk food.
+We know it’s hard work when all you are craving is sugar and junk food.
 That’s why we’re here to guide you and educate you every step of the way.

 View Photos Of Our New Ranch

 Nutritious & Delicious Meals at The Raleigh House